AakashSasikumar/AmritaHacks/README.md

 A daypass for that date will be requested

 5.
-A gui interface and home pass support will be provided later on
+A gui and home pass support will be provided later on